 - Suspicion of a medical cause for abdominal pain.

 Always consider ectopic pregnancy in women of childbearing age.
 Causes of acute abdomen in late pregnancy are different and require expert combined obstetric, gynaecological and surgical evaluation.
-Please see the separate article on Abdominal Pain in Pregnancy.
+Please see the separate Abdominal Pain in Pregnancy article.

 - Tend to show less specific symptoms and signs.